William C. Shiel Jr., MD, FACP, FACR

 What are the advantages of the different types of dialysis?

 Each of the two types of dialysis, hemodialysis and peritoneal dialysis, has advantages and disadvantages.
-It is up to the patient to decide which of these procedures is best by considering her/his life style, other medical conditions, support systems, and how much responsibility and participation in the treatment program he/she desires.
+It is up to the patient and their kidney doctor to decide which of these procedures is best by considering her/his life style, other medical conditions, support systems, and how much responsibility and participation in the treatment program he/she desires.
+The patient must realize that because of their specific medical condition, they may not be a candidate for one or the other type of dialysis.
 Each patient must view the two types of dialysis procedures from her/his own perspective.

 Regardless of which type of dialysis is chosen , patients have certain responsibilities such as following a diet program, watching their fluid intake and taking special vitamins and other medicines to control blood pressure and calcium and phosphorus balance.

 For many patients, the major advantage of hemodialysis is minimal participation in the treatment.
-However, patients are required to adhere to a specific schedule and travel to the dialysis unit.
+However, patients are required to adhere to a specific schedule and travel to the dialysis unit three times a week.
 Hemodialysis also requires stricter diet control and fluid control than peritoneal dialysis.

 For those patients preferring more independence, peritoneal dialysis allows for more flexible scheduling and can be performed at home.
-The patient still must undergo a certain amount of dialysis each day, but can alter the exact timing of the dialysis procedure.
-On the other hand, peritoneal dialysis must be done every day of the week.
+The patient must undergo a certain amount of dialysis each day, but can alter the exact timing of the dialysis procedure.

 How can patients learn more about dialysis?